vicsz/spring-boot-metrics-demo/README.md

 Note SLACK_INCOMING_WEB_HOOK environment variable needs to be set -- either in PCF or locally.

+> TIP - Add Logging Error Level Alerts to your Applications for quick notification of Application Issues and reduction in *Mean-Time-to-Repair* (MTTR).

 ### Demo Notes

 #### Exposed Actuator Endpoints